AdaSubst User Guide V1.4r1

 <Simple_Name> is a single identifier, possibly followed by overloading information, see Overloaded names.
 No qualification is allowed.

 The first form designates a single element from an Ada program, and is therefore called "element substitution".
 Only this element will be substituted, i.e. if you want to replace the variable "V" declared in package "P", the original should be "P.V" , and no other "V" in the program will be substituted.
-The second form designates all identifiers with the given name in the program, irrespectively of where they appears, i.e. if you use the form "all V", all elements named "V" will be substituted.
+The second form designates all identifiers with the given name in the program, irrespectively of where they appear, i.e. if you use the form "all V", all elements named "V" will be substituted.
 This form is called "identifier substitution".

-3.1.1 Overloaded names
+5.3.1.1 Overloaded names

 In Ada, names can be overloaded.
 This means that you can have several procedures P in package Pack, if they differ by the types of the parameters.
 If you just give the name Pack.P as the <Ada_Entity_Name>, the corresponding rule will be applied to all elements named P from package Pack.
 If you want to distinguish between overloaded names, you can specify a profile after the element's name.
 A profile has the syntax: